European jackal: Balkans and further East

+In Croatia, a 2007 survey reported 19 jackal packs in the north-western part of Ravni Kotari and two on Vir Island.

+In Greece, the golden jackal was at least locally, one of the most common wild mammals, as reported by various sources, during the 18th and the 19th centuries, and the 20th century, till the 1960s.
+Then, the same period when the recovery began in the nearby Bulgaria, the Greek population collapsed due to intense poison bait campaigns; as of 2000, golden jackals were the rarest of the three wild extant canids there, having disappeared from some islands like Corfu, Lefkada and Euboea and large parts of central Greece, western Greece and, being limited to disjunct, isolated population clusters in Peloponnese, Phocis, Samos Island, Halkidiki and north-eastern Greece.
+Since around 2010, the species recovered and reappeared over much of its original distribution, even to places where it was not known before.
+Although listed as 'vulnerable' in the Red Data Book for Greek Vertebrates, the species has neither been officially declared as a game species nor as a protected one.

+Jackal populations have been increasing in Serbia since the late 1970s, and occur mainly in north-eastern Serbia and lower Srem.
+Jackals are especially common near Negotin and Bela Palanka (close to the border with Bulgaria), where, during the 1990s, about 500 specimens were shot.

-Central and western Europe
+Central Europe

 Golden jackals are listed as a protected species in Slovenia, where they were first spotted in 1952 and have also established permanent territories there.
 In 2005, a probably vagrant female was accidentally shot near Gornji Grad in the Upper Savinja Valley, Northern Slovenia.
 In 2009, two territorial groups of golden jackal were recorded in the Ljubljana Marsh area, Central Slovenia.
 It seems that the species continues to expand towards Central Europe.

-In Italy, the species is found in the wild in Friuli Venezia Giulia, Veneto, and Trentino-Alto Adige/Südtirol.
-In the High Adriatic Hinterland, its distribution has been recently updated by Lapini et al. (2009).
-In 1984 Canis aureus had reached the Province of Belluno; in 1985, a pack reproduced near Udine (this group was eliminated in 1987); a road-killed jackal was collected in Veneto in 1992, and their presence was then confirmed in the Province of Gorizia, and in the hinterland of the Gulf of Trieste.
-In these cases, the specimens were usually roaming male subadults, though a family-group was discovered in Agordino in 1994.
-A young dead female was discovered on 10 December 2009 in Carnia, indicating that the species' range has continued to expand.
-Moreover, in the late summer of 2009, the species was also signalled in Trentino-Alto Adige/Südtirol, where it has likely reached the Puster Valley.
-The Italian branch of WWF estimates that jackal numbers in Italy may be underestimated.
-The golden jackal is a protected animal in Italy.

-There have been records of a presence of golden jackals around Geneva in Switzerland since 2011, a camera trap photographed one in 2018.
+There have been records of a presence of golden jackals around Geneva in Switzerland since 2011; a camera trap photographed one in 2018.
 In 2019 the authorities of the Republic and Canton of Geneva revealed the first video footage of one in Switzerland.